 Friendship is important to older adults

-Nina Chen, Ph.D., Human Development Specialist, Jackson County, University of Missouri Extension
+Nina Chen, Ph.D., former Human Development Specialist, Jackson County, University of Missouri Extension

 Because of physical changes, loss and retirement, friendship is very important for older people.
 In many cases, friends are as important as families.
 Many people turn to their friends first when they encounter crisis because of the distance of their family.